-Composition of atmospheric particulate matter (PM10) can help to identify the potential sources and possible impact on human health.
-This study investigates the seasonal variations and identifies sources of heavy metals in the atmospheric particulate matter (PM10) in Cheras area.
-PM10 samples were collected on 24-h basis using a high volume air sampler during June in Southwest and December in Northeast monsoon in 2014.
-Selected hazardous trace metals i.e., As, Pb, Cu, Ni, Cd, Co, Mn, Zn, Fe, Cr, V and Ba were measured by inductively coupled plasma mass spectrometry (ICP-MS).
-The result showed that the mean concentrations of PM10 were 207.63 ± 7.82 and 138.32 ± 4.67 for the Southwest and Northeast monsoon, respectively.
-The heavy metals concentration during Southwest monsoon followed an order of Ba > Fe > Cu > V > Zn > Pb > Mn > Cr > As > Ni > Cd > Co, while, during the Northeast monsoon were in the order of Zn > Fe > Ba > Cu > Pb > V > Cr > As > Mn > Ni > Cd > Co.
-The results of enrichment factors (EFs) showed that the major trace metals were mainly originated from the anthropogenic sources.
-A correlation analysis elucidated that the pairs of trace metals were suspended with PM10 in ambient air from the similar sources.
-The source apportionment by principal component analysis (PCA) and cluster analysis (CA) suggested that vehicles exhaust and non-exhaust (brake and tire wear), industrial emission, re-suspension dust, as well as oil combustion were the most dominant sources of PM10 in this study.
+The composition of atmospheric particulate matter (PM10) can help to identify its potential sources and possible impact on human health.
+This study investigates the seasonal variations and sources of heavy metals in PM10 in the Cheras area.
+PM10 samples were collected on a 24-h basis using a high-volume air sampler in June during the southwest monsoon and in December during the northeast monsoon of 2014.
+Selected hazardous trace metals, viz., As, Pb, Cu, Ni, Cd, Co, Mn, Zn, Fe, Cr, V and Ba, were measured by inductively coupled plasma mass spectrometry (ICP-MS).
+The result showed that the mean concentrations of PM10 were 207.63 ± 7.82 and 138.32 ± 4.67 during the southwest and northeast monsoons, respectively.
+The heavy metal concentrations during the southwest monsoon followed the order Ba > Fe > Cu > V > Zn > Pb > Mn > Cr > As > Ni > Cd > Co, while those during the northeast monsoon followed the order Zn > Fe > Ba > Cu > Pb > V > Cr > As > Mn > Ni > Cd > Co.
+The results of the enrichment factors (EFs) showed that the major trace metals mainly originated from anthropogenic sources.
+A correlation analysis indicated that pairs of trace metals from similar sources were suspended in PM10 in the ambient air.
+The source apportionment by principal component analysis (PCA) and cluster analysis (CA) suggested that vehicle exhaust and brake and tire wear, industrial emissions and the re-suspension of dust, as well as oil combustion, were the most dominant sources of PM10 in this study.